Component behaviour and excess of random bipartite graphs near the critical point: A finer look at component structure of

-Our choice of $p_0$, together with Theorem \ref{t:excess}, guarantees that the excess of $L_1\left(G(n,n,p_1)\right)$ is significantly smaller than $\epsilon^3 n$.
+Our choice of $p_0$, together with Theorem \ref{t:excess}, guarantees that the excess of $L_1\left(G(n,n,p_0)\right)$ is significantly smaller than $\epsilon^3 n$.
 We then estimate precisely the change in the excess of the giant component in each of the sprinkling steps.
 To do so, we bound whp from above and below the number $\Delta_i$ of extra excess edges in the giant component when adding each $G(n,n,p'_i)$.
-Here, it is essential that the probability of failure in each step is small enough that the sum of these probabilities over all $0 \leq i \leq s$ is still small.
-Then, we can asymptotically determine the excess of $L_1\left(G(n,n,p_s)\right)$ as a sum of the $\Delta_i$, which we can approximate by an integral.
+Here, it is essential that the probability of failure in each step is small enough that the sum of these probabilities over all $0 \leq i \leq s-1$ is still small.
+Using that the excess of $L_1\left(G(n,n,p_0)\right)$ is significantly smaller than $\epsilon^3 n$, we can then asymptotically determine the excess of $L_1\left(G(n,n,p_s)\right)$ as a sum of the $\Delta_i$, which we can approximate by an integral.

 \begin{theorem} Let $\epsilon = \epsilon(n) > 0$ be such that $\epsilon^3 n \gg \omega \rightarrow \infty$ and $\epsilon \leq \frac{1}{\omega}$, and let $p = \frac{1+ \epsilon}{n}$.
-Then with probability $1-O\left( \omega^{-0.01}\right)$
+Then with probability $1-O\left( \omega^{-0.05}\right)$

 \end{theorem}